 Legislative Changes Impacting Renewable Energy Market

-At the end of 2018 the Ukrainian parliament adopted Law No 2628-VIII ’On the Introduction of Changes to Tax Code of Ukraine and certain other legislative acts of Ukraine on Improvement of Administration and Review of Rates of Certain Taxes and Dues’.
+At the end of 2018, the Ukrainian parliament adopted Law No 2628-VIII ’On the Introduction of Changes to Tax Code of Ukraine and certain other legislative acts of Ukraine on Improvement of Administration and Review of Rates of Certain Taxes and Dues’.
 According to this Law, equipment envisaged by the following codes of the Ukrainian Classifier of Foreign Economic Activity shall be exempted from import VAT until 2022: 8502 31 00 00, 8541 40 90 00, 8504 23 00 00, 8504 40 88 00.
-It appears that the mentioned codes cover major parts of solar and wind farms, such as solar panels, inverters, wind turbines, etc. In addition, the Law permitted construction of renewable energy power plants on industrial, transportation, communication, military protection and certain other types of land without change of the purpose.
+It appears that the mentioned codes cover major parts of solar and wind farms, such as solar panels, inverters, wind turbines, etc. Also, the Law permitted the construction of renewable energy power plants on industrial, transportation, communication, military protection and certain other types of land without change of the purpose.

 About VR Capital Group

-VR Capital Group Ltd., through its principal subsidiaries including VR Advisory Services Ltd (together, “VR Capital Group”) is an alternative asset manager with assets under management in excess of US$4.5bn.
+VR Capital Group Ltd., through its principal subsidiaries including VR Advisory Services Ltd (together, “VR Capital Group”) is an alternative asset manager with assets under management over US$4.5bn.
 Since commencing operations in 1999, the firm’s investments have been concentrated in global emerging markets with a propensity to allocate capital to regions undergoing periods of macroeconomic stress where investment capital is scarce.
 VR Capital Group’s external client base is primarily composed of institutional investors from the United States and Western Europe, including university endowments, charitable foundations, family offices and institutional asset allocators.
 VR Capital Group’s advisory affiliates are regulated by the U.S. Securities and Exchange Commission and the U.K. Financial Conduct Authority.

 Founded in 2006 by senior investment professionals from ING, ICU is Ukraine's leading asset manager with over $500m in assets under management.
 The company's strategy includes significant allocations to venture capital, alternative energy & renewables and distressed debt.
 Investment decisions are supported by robust macroeconomic and sectoral analyses from our in-house team of research economists.
-We aim to provide our clients with superior risk-adjusted returns across a number of asset classes.
-The firm is expanding its reach into key European markets via a combination of organic growth and acquisition and continues to expand the range its investment offerings.
+We aim to provide our clients with superior risk-adjusted returns across many asset classes.
+The firm is expanding its reach into key European markets via a combination of organic growth and acquisition and continues to expand the range of its investment offerings.